lewis6991/gitsigns.nvim/README.md

 ### [lspsaga.nvim]

-If you are using lspsaga.nvim you can config `code_action.extend_gitsigns` (default is true) to show the gitsigns action in lspsaga codeaction.
+If you are using lspsaga.nvim you can config `code_action.extend_gitsigns` (default is false) to show the gitsigns action in lspsaga codeaction.

 ## Similar plugins